 Giardia is an intestinal parasite that can affect both animals and humans.
 These tiny organisms live in the small intestine and can cause serious illness in infected cats.
 Infection among cats and dogs is common, with a widespread rate of 5–15%.

 Giardia is not a worm, bacteria, or a virus: it is a simple one-celled parasitic species.
-It is more common in kittens and adult cats with compromised immune systems and can easily crop up in densely populated groups of cats in places like shelters, pet stores, etc.
+It is more common in kittens, as well as adult cats with compromised immune systems, and can easily crop up in densely populated groups of cats in places like shelters and pet stores.

 Signs & Symptoms of Giardia in Cats

 While many infected cats are asymptomatic, there are certain signs and symptoms that are indicative of giardia.
 (However, symptoms can also mimic other intestinal diseases, including IBD and cancer.)

 The most common symptom of giardia is chronic, foul-smelling diarrhea, which can be continuous or intermittent.
 The stool is usually soft or even watery, pale, poorly formed, and may contain mucus.

 Other signs of a giardia infection include:

 - Being less active